H-Maksym/drone_goose/README.md

 # Game Python drone goose

-This project game written for learning python.
+This project game written for learning python with use pygame module.